Mark-to-market/Mark-to-market.github.io/collections/_projects/2018-06-22-Data Science in Python.md

 <br>

-##### Additionnaly, it's common practice in data analysis to get information for basic statistics..
-Look at std
+##### Additionally, it's common practice in data analysis to get information for basic statistics..

 <br>